MarkJelic/TEC-1G/Documentation/Functional Description.md

 Shift key support functions identially to the TEC-1, with bit 5 of port 00 reading a 0 when Shift is pressed, and a 1 if not.

 Fulisik LEDs is a new feature of the 1G - if using Gateron keyswitches, LEDs can be fitted to backlight the keys; JP5 controls the backlights on/off.
 Resistor packs RN4, RN5, RN6 and 330R resistors R5 and R15 complete the LED current limiting.
-Refer to the assembly guide for suggested LED colours.
+Refer to the assembly guide for suggested LED colours for each switch.

 Note that RN4,5,6 & R5 and 15 can be omitted if not using backlighting.